alovajs/alovajs.github.io/api/alova.md

 ## alova.l1Cache

-The level1 cache adapter corresponding to the alova instance, the default is memory cache.
+The level-1 cache adapter for this alova instance.
+Defaults to an in-memory cache.

 - **Type**